 No visit to the Gulf Shores is complete without seeing a small formation of brown pelicans flying low over the water and suddenly dive bombing into the surf to scoop up fish.
 When it does, a brown pelican will fill its throat pouch with more than two gallons of water and anchovies, herring, and other small fish that hang out near the surface.
-Because brown pelicans feast on fish, you’ll find these birds in Alabama along the coastline and the inshore waters.
+Because brown pelicans feast on fish, you’ll find these water birds in Alabama along the coastline and the inshore waters.

 Sage Advice: Once you’ve had your fill of birds along the Alabama bird trail, see more Gulf Coast wildlife with a dolphin cruise.

 These small cream-breasted birds have grey wings with a black cap and throat.
 Keep an eye out for these birds in Alabama when exploring wooded areas where they’re likely to be feasting on insects in the tree bark and among the leaves.
 Carolina chickadees are also frequent visitors to backyard bird feeders.